TheOfficialPeter/Fruno/README.md

 > 05/05/24

 Not using SteamDB anymore ( gave up trying to scrape it + respect to the developers ).
 Using raw steam web API.

+> 11/05/24

+Switching to using Supabase Edge Functions (500K Monthly Free Tier) instead of using cloudflare (~300K Monthly Free Tier).